jonrad/profilerate/README.md

 ```

 ### vimrc
-Create a vimrc file in the main profilerate directory.
+Create a `vimrc` (no dot) file in the main profilerate directory.
 It will automatically be loaded using the VIMINIT environment variable, which is supported by both neovim and vim.
 Note that vi isn't handled due to lack of standardization.
 For example, busybox vi doesn't have the `source` command, while installing `nvi` on ubuntu does.
 If you are frequently using busybox/alpine vi, I recommend setting the `EXINIT` environment variable in your `personal.sh`

+### inputrc
+Create a `inputrc` (no dot) file in the main profilerate directory.
+It will be loaded by setting the INPUTRC environment variable.

 ### Testing your personal.sh
 I recommend using docker to test the different shells: